MeriDK/NoProc/README.md

 # NoProc

-Project are created during hackathon in LPNU 4-5 May 2019.
+Project was created during HACKATHON in LPNU 4-5 May 2019.

 It is an application, which gamify routine tasks for children.